InkToYou/Ex-Rec/README.md

 # Ex-Rec

-Experimental tools for recommender systems implemented by Python
+Experimental tools for recommender systems implemented in Python

 ## Usage